padiketeku/EarthObservation101-Practicals/Activity-01-Google Earth Pro.md

 Visualisation of landscapes over time is possible in GEP through the historical imagery.
 Click <img width="41" height="38" alt="image" src="https://github.com/user-attachments/assets/e25f99ad-0894-4001-b935-ad859c927c56" /> to bring up a time slider, which may look like this: <img width="338" height="63" alt="image" src="https://github.com/user-attachments/assets/fec9e0b5-7391-4de2-9187-1b45fa7eace7" />

-Use the slider (slide back and forth) that appears to view older imagery.
-(Note the generally lower spatial resolution of older imagery.)
+Use the slider (slide back and forth) that to view older imagery.
+Note the generally lower spatial resolution of older imagery.

-No image processing functions are available in Google Earth.
+<br> No image processing functions are available in Google Earth.
 Many of the manipulations of remote sensing imagery that are necessary for remote sensing image processing and analysis are not present.
-In this subject, we will use specialised image processing software to introduce several common remote sensing image processing tasks.
+We will utilise Google Earth Engine for the image processsing and analysis.